davidpaps/london_bikes/README.md

 # London Bikes

 A simple Object Orientated app, simulating the Santender Cycles around London - functions via the command line.
 Test driven in Ruby with the RSpec library, this showcases good coding prncipals: Encapsulation, DRY, SRP, TDD.
 Built on the a set of user stories.
+Once the user story requirements were met, modules were used as mixins to DRY out the code further, as many classes shared duplicate code.
+This showcases good Object Composition.
+The 'Shared Examples' feature of RSpec were also used to feature test the use of modules.

 ---